dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 * The child remains unchanged

 > [!NOTE]
-> The delete behavior configured in the EF Core model is only applied when the principal entity is deleted using EF Core and the dependent entities are loaded in memory (i.e. for tracked dependents).
+> The delete behavior configured in the EF Core model is only applied when the principal entity is deleted using EF Core and the dependent entities are loaded in memory (that is, for tracked dependents).
 A corresponding cascade behavior needs to be setup in the database to ensure data that is not being tracked by the context has the necessary action applied.
 If you use EF Core to create the database, this cascade behavior will be setup for you.

 For the second action above, setting a foreign key value to null is not valid if foreign key is not nullable.
 (A non-nullable foreign key is equivalent to a required relationship.)
 In these cases, EF Core tracks that the foreign key property has been marked as null until SaveChanges is called, at which time an exception is thrown because the change cannot be persisted to the database.
 This is similar to getting a constraint violation from the database.